d3w3r/nestjs/README.md

   when the data comes from params, query becuase its data is received as string and must be transformed, the builtint pipes must be placed inside the http decorators, also the pipes can be customized.
+- The customized pipes can be used as any other built int pipes.

 # TODO LIST